ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 $ag-font-weight, $ag-secondary-font-family, $ag-secondary-font-size, $ag-secondary-font-weight - removed.
 Use css selectors to style the desired elements appropriately. $ag-font-family, $ag-font-size are still available.

+$ag-rich-select-item-height: removed.
+In practice, this caused issues if it was different from $ag-virtual-item-height, so use $ag-virtual-item-height instead.

 ## CSS class renames

 ag-group-component